iummit/mutillidae-docker/README.md

 * 0.0.0.0:31080/mutillidae

-Note: Do not supply a password to DB, when you receive the error message about the DB being offline, click on the "setup/reset the DB" link followed by OK.
+Note: When you receive the error message about the DB being offline, click on the "setup/reset the DB" link followed by OK.

-The server.env and db.env are vestigial files for future use.